 The Bitterroot River Health Check program sponsors a team of vounteer monitors trained in the protocols for taking water quality samples in the river, streams and lakes of the Bitterroot River Basin.
 The all-volunteer teams work without charge to aid agencies such as DEQ, FWP and others in agency sponsored water quality montioring projects, in training and educational programs at the Bitterroot College and in university related research projects, as well as other independent water quality monitoring projects in the Bitterroot River watereshed.

-During the summer of 2017 a team of volunteer monitors from the Bitterroot River Health Check program will be participating with DEQ, the Clark Fork Coalition and the University of Montana Watershed Health Clinic, in a long-term (currently funded for five years) water quality monitoring project for the Clark Fork River Basin.
-Our volunteers will be collecting samples at four sites along the Bitterroot River from the junction of the East and West Forks to Missoula.
+During the summer of 2017 a team of volunteer monitors from the Bitterroot River Health Check program began participating with DEQ, the Clark Fork Coalition and the University of Montana Watershed Health Clinic, in a long-term (currently funded for five years) water quality monitoring project for the Clark Fork River Basin.
+Our volunteers will be collecting samples at four sites along the Bitterroot River from the junction of the East and West Forks to Florence for five years.
+BRPA was successful in adding an additional monitoring to site to DEQ’s plan based on the nutrient and algae data report for the Bitterroot produced by Vicki Watson from the UM Watershed Health Clinic bracketing the City of Hamilton and its wastewater discharge plant by adding a station at the Main Street Bridge.

 The Bitterroot River Protection Association is a 501(C)(3) non-profit and donations to the Bitterroot River Health Check program are tax deductible.
 Donations to BRPA’s Bitterroot River Health Check program are spent only on equipment, supplies, laboratory/data analysis and professional services when required.
 Monitoring team members are all volunteers.
 All donors receive a complete accounting of all expenditures.